 I am a Doctor of Oriental Medicine, licensed by the Nevada State Board of Oriental Medicine in January 2013, a Licensed Acupuncturist in the State of California, and a Nationally Certified Diplomate in Oriental Medicine (NCCAOM)

 My interest in the healing arts began in early 1996 when I was teaching a spirited class of 6th graders, the stress of which was compounded halfway through the school year by my father’s sudden death.
 I didn’t click with the shrink my HMO assigned to me and decided I should try healing mind and spirit through the body.
 A teacher friend of mine was a licensed massage therapist, and so instead of talk therapy, I received weekly massages with Stacey Dee Maurer, whose healing touch and ability to be present and to listen wholeheartedly changed my life forever.
 That summer I signed up for an intensive course in Swedish/Esalen massage, and shortly after earning my practitioner certificate, I started a Sunday shift at a neighborhood day spa and continued with massage as a side business throughout my K-8 teaching career.
 In 2003 after relocating from California to Nevada, I switched to massage full-time, earning my Diplomate in Asian Bodywork Therapy (NCCAOM) in 2005.
 In addition to my private practice, I teach acupuncture courses at Wongu University of Oriental Medicine in Las Vegas, have taught Shiatsu at the College of Southern Nevada and at the California Healing Arts College in West Los Angeles.
 My Bachelor’s in French and MA in Education are both from San Francisco State University.
-My husband and I moved to Boulder City, Nevada, in 2002 and together we founded the Dam Short Film Festival, which just celebrated its 10th annual event.
+My husband and I moved to Boulder City, Nevada, in 2002 and together we founded the Dam Short Film Festival, to celebrate its 14th annual event February 2018.

 Massage therapy has been an opportunity for growth, change, and transformation for me and I hope for my clients as well.
 It is a humbling honor to have clients trust me to facilitate their healing.
 Massage and healing arts have shown me that human beings do not end at their skin.
 When I first felt the vibration of qi in the acupoints of the body as a student of Acupressure and Shiatsu, I realized I needed to go deeper in my understanding of the body’s energetic systems.
 I committed to learn more about the resources we can use to support our health – lifestyle, nutrition, herbs, and supplements.
 After receiving weekly acupuncture treatments from Stephanie Jordan, OMD, in Las Vegas 2004-2008, I was once more brought to a higher level of health through the caring guidance of a talented healer.